-Panel: Docs Should Focus On Preventing Depression In Pregnant Women, New Moms
+Panel: Doctors Should Focus On Preventing Depression In Pregnant Women, New Moms

 Then, there are OB-GYNs who have been reluctant to take on this task.
 But it's not because they don't want to screen, she says.

 "A screen is just a screen, it's not a diagnostic tool.
 You need to then assess the woman, get a sense of her severity, if she does in fact have depression, and then connect her with treatment," says Moore Simas.
-"Often, access to a psychiatrist is very very limited.
+"Often, access to a psychiatrist is very, very limited.
 And OBs traditionally have not been trained in this type of complication."

 Massachusetts has already begun to address the issue.
-Moore Simas, who is based in Worcester, Mass., is the director of engagement for a program called Massachusetts Child Psychiatry Access Program (McPAP) for Moms.
+Moore Simas, who is based in Worcester, Mass., is the director of engagement for a program called Massachusetts Child Psychiatry Access Program for Moms.

-"That's a program where if I as an OB have a woman in my office who's struggling with an emotional health complication in pregnancy or frankly who comes into pregnancy already dealing with a mental health issue and I don't know how to deal with it, I'm able to pick up the phone, talk to a perinatal psychiatrist and having them help me figure out what the best way is to address her needs," says Moore Simas.
+"That's a program where if I, as an OB, have a woman in my office who's struggling with an emotional health complication in pregnancy or frankly who comes into pregnancy already dealing with a mental health issue and I don't know how to deal with it, I'm able to pick up the phone, talk to a perinatal psychiatrist and having them help me figure out what the best way is to address her needs," says Moore Simas.
 "In addition to [it], we have a live active inventory of all the supports in the states around mental and behavioral health services."

 The program has led to a dramatic change among the state's physicians' willingness and ability to refer pregnant women and new moms to get treatment for depression, she says.